 Cross-border trading can be complex and, as cross-border trading increases, businesses often set up entities overseas to localise compliance and show customers their commitment to that market.
-Even if your business hasn’t previously done this, with the likely onset of Brexit later this year, it could be easier to trade in the EU via a legal entity in a member country.
+Even if your business hasn’t previously done this, with the onset of Brexit, it could be easier to trade in the EU via a legal entity in a member country.
 While operating through a local entity can make trading easier, establishing multiple entities involves more complex accounting processes, including handling multiple currencies (FX), dealing with inter-company transactions and having to consolidate and report results in multiple currencies.

 Managing multiple currency transactions

 If you already handle multiple currency transactions, you’ll appreciate the complexities of processing realised and unrealised gains and losses on FX transactions and outstanding FX balances.
 Consolidating FX subsidiaries brings a new level of complexity around reporting results in base currency, involving FX Revaluation Reserves to recognise gain or loss in net asset value resulting from holding those net assets in foreign currency.
 Spreadsheets are not ideal for converting different elements at different rates and posting the monthly difference to Revaluation Reserves can be tricky.
 To calculate this you would need to:

 Value Profit & Loss accounts at period average rate (ie: as revenues and costs build)

 Value Assets & Liabilities at period end rate (ie: as if you had to realise them at that point)

 Value Equity investments at the rate when the investment was made.

 Doing this once a year for audit purposes is reasonably straightforward but, if you are reporting monthly results, managing constant FX fluctuations outside the system can prove difficult as losses in one month can be compensated by gains in subsequent months and vice versa.

 What about Inter-Company Transactions and Balances?